hectorcho/hectorcho-com/_drafts/2020-03-19-hong-et-al-2016-nat-neuro.md

 Previous research have shown that robust representations of objects are built along the ventral visual stream to support visual object categorization.
-However, visual perception does not only concern itself with categorization.
-In fact, humans are also estimate other object-related properties.
-According to this paper, many of these properties such as object position, size, aspect ratio, orientation, are often considered to be 'nuisance' variables that are thrown out along the visual stream to achieve invariant object recognition.
+However, it cannot be the case that visual perception only concerns itself with categorization as humans are able to estimate other object-related properties such as object position, size, aspect ratio and orientation.
+While these category-orthogonal properties are often considered to be 'nuisance' variables that are thrown away along the ventral visual stream, our ability to relatively precisely estimate those properties show that some of these information is preserved.
+Then the question becomes how the ar